-On Match.com, you answer questions about yourself (there can be 400 of them) and this allows yourself, as well as other members to be able to search for people with similar interests.
+On Match.com, you answer questions about yourself (there can be 400 of them) which allows you, as well as other members, to search for people with similar interests.
 There are two types of members, paid and free.
 Although having a paid service deters people from catfishing you as they’ll have to pay in order to do it, scammers often use sites like this to build instant trust with other users.
-A catfish or scammer on match.com will create a fake profile to either trick you into thinking they’re someone else, to steal money or both.
+A catfish or scammer on match.com will create a fake profile to either trick you into thinking they’re someone else, steal money… or both.

-When a ‘catfisher’ creates their profile, they try and make it as generic of a profile as possible that will match with as many people as possible.
-They meet people and right away try and get the user away from the site so that they can close their profile.
+When a ‘catfisher’ creates their profile, they try and make it as generic as possible so they can match with many people.
+They begin messaging users and immediately try and direct them from the site so that they can close their profile.
 They start to act like they’re falling in love right away and say things like you two are meant to be together.
-Then they have something drastic happen where they try and ask for money.
+Then they have something drastic happen… which is when they first ask for money.

-A typical ‘catifsh’ or scammer on Match.com will create a profile that will have as many broad interests as possible.
-The ‘catfisher’ won’t take a formal stance either.
-Think of it almost the same way a politician position themselves if they are trying to appeal to as many people as possible.
+A typical ‘catifsh’ or scammer on Match.com will create a profile which lists broad interests.
+The ‘catfisher’ won’t take a formal stance on many subjects.
+Think of it almost the same way as a politician.
+Their goal is to position themselves to appeal to as many people as possible.

 Here is an example from a real life scammers profile page that we were able to help one of our clients avoid.

-You can see that the scammer doesn’t take a side.
-They try and appeal to anyone that way they have more potential matches which gives them access to more potential victims.
+You can see that the scammer wants to appeal to everyone.
+That way they will have more potential matches and access to a wide range of victims.

-Most of the time, if someone is catfishing you on a dating site, there is usually a motive.
-Sometimes, and very rarely the motive will just be boredom or confidence issues.
-These people usually aren’t aggressive, they don’t ask you for money and oftentimes just want some companionship but, don’t help you find the one that you’re meant to spend your life with.
+Most of the time, if someone is catfishing you on a dating site, there is a motive.
+Sometimes, though very rarely, the motive will just be boredom or confidence issues.
+These people usually aren’t aggressive- they don’t ask you for money and seem more in need of companionship.
+However, they aren’t whom you are led to believe and won’t bring you any closer to the person you’re meant to spend your life with.